-Most of us carry some form of debt, be it on a credit card, line of credit, or auto loan.
-And while a little bit of debt is always manageable, you may find yourself in a situation where keeping up with payments becomes challenging and frustrating.
+Most of us carry some form of debt, be it on a credit card or a personal loan.
+While some can manage it, you may find yourself unable to keep up with your payments.
 Sometimes you may have no choice but to default.
-In this scenario, your creditor may choose to sell your debt to a collection agency, as they’ve decided chasing payment is no longer feasible.
+In this scenario, your creditor may choose to sell your debt to a collection agency.

 Collection agencies have been known to be intense, persistent, and, at times, downright abusive.
-Therefore, it’s crucial to be aware of what they legally can and can’t do when they pursue you to pay back your outstanding debt.
-Collection fees are a prominent concern – can a collection agency charge you additional fees on top of the debt you owe?
+Therefore, it’s crucial to be aware of what they legally can and can’t do when collecting debts.
+Collection agency fees, in particular, are a prominent concern.
+Can a collection agency charge you additional fees on top of the debt you owe?

 What Happens When Your Debt Is Sold To A Collection Agency?